 In the Moscow

 Most Muscovites travel on the metro using a Troika card, which sets you back 50 rubles ($0.85), but it reduces travel costs by as much as 35 rubles ($0.60) per additional journey.
-Hey, it all adds up!
-What’s more, you’ll get to casually swipe and stroll through the turnstiles, just like a local!
+It all adds up!
+What’s more, you’ll get to casually swipe and stroll through the turnstiles, just like a local.